Museum Artifact: Oh Henry! Candy Bar Box, c. 1950s

 According to a 1925 syndicated article entitled “The Candy That Grew Up”: “Williamson was the entire staff himself.
 He made the candies, most of them, in a little kitchen in the rear.
 He was salesman through the day and janitor at night.
 He dressed the windows and decorated the store.
 But month by month the increasing sales proved that Williamson knew how to retail candy.”

 With his wife May serving as vice president and Charles Croker as secretary, George organized the Williamson Candy Co. in an official capacity in 1917, and by 1920, he’d moved all his focus to manufacturing and distribution—purchasing factory space in a three-story building at 1038 North Ashland Avenue.
-Two years later, he had abandoned all his other confections to make the massively popular Oh Henry his end all / be all product.
+Shortly thereafter, he abandoned all his other confections to make the massively popular Oh Henry his end all / be all product.

 “In five years, the Williamson Candy Company, an Illinois corporation, has climbed to the top in the candy manufacturing business of America,” the Press Club of Chicago reported in 1922.
 “Its specialty, the Oh Henry! chocolate nut bar, is enjoying a wide sale because in it the company has concentrated all its efforts and because its blend comes not only of knowing candy but also people.”

 Along with sharing a hometown and most of the same ingredients, Oh Henry has a couple of other things in common with its longtime nemesis, the Baby Ruth.
-For one, they’re both now owned by the same giant corporation, Nestle.
+For one, they both were passed through the corporate grip of Nestle and Ferrero SpA in recent years.
 Secondly, both brands have pop-culturally ambiguous human names—which, in turn, have inspired a lot of revisionist mythologizing about their origins.

 Oh Henry Origin Story No. 1: A Boy Named Henry